score-json/nlohmann_json/TSF/trustable/assertions/TA-RELEASES_CONTEXT.md

 normative: false
 ---

+(Note: The guidance, evidence, confidence scoring and checklist sections below are copied from [CodeThink's documentation of TSF](https://codethinklabs.gitlab.io/trustable/trustable/trustable/TA.html).
+However, the answers to each point in the evidence list and checklist are specific to this project.)

 **Guidance**

-This assertion is satisfied if each iteration of XYZ is *repeatable*, with all required inputs controlled, and *reproducible* (covering both XYZ and the construction toolchain/environment, as described in TA-TESTS).
+This assertion is satisfied if each iteration of nlohmann/json is *repeatable*, with all required inputs controlled, and *reproducible* (covering both nlohmann/json and the construction toolchain/environment, as described in TA-TESTS).

 This assertion can be most effectively satisfied in a Continuous Integration environment with mirrored projects (see TA-SUPPLY_CHAIN) and build servers without internet access.
-The aim is to show that all build tools, XYZ components, and dependencies are built from controlled inputs, that rebuilding produces the same binary fileset, and that builds can be repeated on any suitably configured server, with server differences shown not to affect
+The aim is to show that all build tools, nlohmann/json components, and dependencies are built from controlled inputs, that rebuilding produces the same binary fileset, and that builds can be repeated on any suitably configured server, with server differences shown not to affect